ARMmbed/mbed-os-5-docs/docs/reference/contributing/tools/mbedls.md

 ### Defined behavior

-Mbed-ls needs the following information to correctly detect an Mbed Enabled target:
+Mbed-ls needs the following information to correctly detect an Mbed Enabled board:

  - A four-digit hexadecimal identifier of a board class.
  - A vendor string for detection on Windows.